'Tis the season: Quotes from shoppers as America's biggest shopping day kicks off

 “I just got my paycheck and came here.
 For three years now I’ve bought a new TV on Black Friday.
 I was looking for one to replace the one I had.
 I dropped it during a move.”

-NANCY ESTRADA, 21, SHOPPING FOR PLAYSTATION 4 WIRELESS HEADPHONES AND A CONTROLLER FOR AT A BEST BUY IN CULVER CITY:
+NANCY ESTRADA, 21, SHOPPING FOR PLAYSTATION 4 WIRELESS HEADPHONES AND A CONTROLLER FOR AT A BEST BUY (BBY.N) IN CULVER CITY:

 “I’m comparing this with Amazon prices on Cyber Monday,” flashing her mobile phone.